chrisgrieser/shimmering-obsidian/README.md

 <img src="https://i.imgur.com/niwUEa9.gif" alt="" width=60% height=60%>

 **`os`: Open [s]tarred Files and Searches**
-- When you select a starred *file*, everything works exactly the same as the search with `o`, i.e. all the modifiers (`cmd/ctrl/opt/fn + return`) apply the same way.
+- When you select a starred *file*, everything works exactly the same as the search with `o`, i.e. all the modifiers (`cmd/ctrl/opt/fn/shift + return`) apply the same way.
 - If you select a starred *search*, Obsidian will open the search pane with the query.

 **`Triggered via Hotkey`: Take an OCR Screenshot.**
 - Similar to the default Mac Hotkey `cmd + shift + 4`, you will be able to select part of your screen for a screenshot.
 However, instead of saving a screenshot, a new note will be created which contains the OCR-content of the selection.
+- To stay in line with the other macOS keyboard shortcuts for taking screenshots, I would suggest setting this hotkey to something like `cmd + shift + 2`.
 - If the file “OCR-Screenshot” already exists in your vault root, any subsequent OCR-Screenshots will instead append to this note.
 This is intended for taking a lot of OCR-Screenshots in succession, e.g., during a lecture or presentation.
 - For best results, you should set the proper languages to be recognized with the workflow setting `ocr_languages`.